inesc-id/SafeCloudFS/README.md

 ### Running via Docker

+If you intend to user DepSpace a the coordination service for SafeCloudFS, you need to start it first.
+Instructions on how to start DepSpace can be found [here](https://github.com/inesc-id/depspacito).

 The Dockerfile in the root of the project allows to execute SafeCloudFS through a Debian VM.
 To build and run the VM execute the following commands.

 ```